kmikl/open-zt703/Documentation/Serial communication.md

 # Serial communication

-The firmware support remote control and monitoring over a USB-CDC connection
+The firmware supports remote control and monitoring over a USB-CDC connection

 Data sent from the meter to the PC in DMM mode:</br>
 (Measured value) (Unit) (2nd.
 Value) (Mode) (Logging) </br>